benryves/TIWiFiModem/Telnet83Plus/readme.txt

 - terminal and receive buffers are dynamically allocated, greatly reducing the size of the program.
 - previous session state is stored in an external appvar named TELNET.
+- pressing [WINDOW] scrolls the window to bring the cursor into view.

 *** Changes since v1.4 ***
 - cleaned up the source, it's now part of this release.